Thank you for taking the time to read this page.

 I don’t remember much at all

-No worries.
 Even small snippets of information help to build up a story.
 Memories of what the shop looked like on the high street when you walked past, for instance, can really help bring history alive.

 I don’t have my dress / item of clothing any more